theoh-io/ROS_Autonomous_Driving/README.md

 #### ROS Structure

-After the short description, we show how we connect all different nodes and the topics used.
+After the short description, we show how we connect all different nodes and the topics used:

-* In a green rectangle, we represent the mobile robot (Segway Loomo in the project), with sensors and motors.
+* In a **green rectangle**, we represent the mobile robot (Segway Loomo in the project), with sensors and motors.

-* In red rectangles, all nodes of the ROS structure.
+* In **red rectangles**, all nodes of the ROS structure.
   * If the contour is continuous, it means that the node is essential for the pipeline to work.
   * If the contour is discontinuous, its use is optional depending on user's needs.

-* All connections grepresent the data flow between different pillars.
+* All **connections** represent the data flow between different pillars.
   * In red, data acquired from the autonomous vehicle.
   * In green, data received by the mobile robot.
   * In black, all topics inside the ROS pipeline.

 <center>

 ![alt text](./src/prediction/Images/Software_pipeline.png)

 </center>

 ### Dependencies